Advanced Media Broadcasting System

 Advanced Media Broadcasting System (AMBS) is a broadcast media company in the Philippines.
-Its main offices and facilities are located at Unit 906A of the Paragon Plaza Building and on the 3rd Floor of Starmalls EDSA Shaw complex, both in Mandaluyong, Metro Manila.
+Its main offices and facilities are located at Worldwide Corporate Center, Shaw Boulevard, Mandaluyong, Metro Manila.

 Founded in 1994 by the Vera family, it is owned by the Villar Group-backed All Value Holdings Incorporated.

 History

 Early years

 The Vera family, under the aegis of Quest Broadcasting head attorney Jose Luis Vera, established Advanced Media Broadcasting System in 1994, with its Congressional franchise granted the following year.
 With the help of Jinji Buhain (niece of then-Manila Auxiliary Bishop Teodoro Buhain), AMBS bought 103.5 DWCS from the Roman Catholic Archdiocese of Manila and changed its callsign to DWKX which gave birth to adult contemporary station K-Lite.
 The station, along with four other Vera-controlled Metro Manila stations (Jam 88.3, Wave 89.1, Magic 89.9 and 99.5 RT) and the Killerbee provincial network, formed The Radio Partners in the early 2000s before being reorganized in 2011 under the new Tiger 22 Media group.